acratophorux/ideal-enigma/README.md

 All engineered features were normalized using StandardScaler to ensure consistent scale across variables.
 The final engineered dataset was saved as 'engineered_features.csv' in the 'data/engineered/' directory.

+## Modeling

+After preprocessing the data and performing feature engineering, we implemented two initial models for electricity load forecasting:

+1. Autoregressive Model
+2. XGBoost Model

+### Model Performance

+We evaluated both models using Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE).
+Here are the initial results:

+1. Autoregressive Model:

+   - MSE: 0.9525
+   - RMSE: 0.9760
+   - MAE: 0.7893

+2. XGBoost Model:
+   - MSE: 0.1128
+   - RMSE: 0.3358
+   - MAE: 0.2302

+The XGBoost model significantly outperformed the Autoregressive model in all metrics, showing promise for our forecasting task.

+### Feature Importance

+We analyzed feature importance using the XGBoost model.
+Here are the top 10 most important features:

+1. nat_demand_lag_168 (61.19%)
+2. nat_demand_lag_24 (10.72%)
+3. Holiday_ID (8.32%)
+4. hour_cos (3.54%)
+5. day_of_week (2.40%)
+6. nat_demand_rolling_mean_24 (2.32%)
+7. hour_sin (1.93%)
+8. hour (1.74%)
+9. T2M_toc (1.45%)
+10. T2M_dav (0.70%)

+### Key Insights

+1. The 168-hour (1 week) lag of national demand is by far the most important feature, suggesting strong weekly patterns in electricity demand.
+2. The 24-hour lag is the second most important, indicating daily patterns as well.
+3. Holiday information plays a significant role in predicting demand.
+4. Cyclical features (hour_cos, hour_sin) show moderate importance, further confirming the relevance of time-based patterns.
+5. Temperature features appear in the top 10, but with relatively low importance compared to time-based features.

+## Next Steps

+Based on these initial results, our next steps will include:

+1. Refining the XGBoost model through hyperparameter tuning
+2. Experimenting with feature selection based on importance
+3. Implementing more advanced time series models (e.g., SARIMA, Prophet)
+4. Conducting a more detailed error analysis
+5. Comparing our model performance with the official forecasts from weekly pre-dispatch reports

 ## Project Structure

 ```